 Last week I was chatting to a friend at the school about grandparents.
 She told me a story about how, when her Dad and Step Mum were looking after her kids, they cooked sausages for dinner.
 She has three girls and when all the sausages had been shared out evenly, there was one left.
 Instead of eating the extra sausage themselves (my go to option) they decided to play a game of “musical pass the sausage”.
 They put on some music then the kids passed the sausage around on a fork and whoever was holding it when the music stopped got to take a bite.
 You can imagine my friend’s face when she came home and the kids told her they’d been playing pass the sausage.

 This got me thinking about grandparents.
-My kids love theirs and frankly in the early days I couldn’t have coped without them.
+My kids love theirs and frankly in the early days of parenting, I couldn’t have coped without them.
 In fact, the whole UK economy is pretty reliant on them.
 They do however have some habits I’m not so keen on.
 Here is my list of 5 things that only grandparents do (and I kind of wish they wouldn’t).

 They buy all the stuff